Glottotopia/dazaga/imgs/README.md

+Demo available on  https://glottotopia.github.io/dazaga/index.html (Chrome only)

-the following graphemes are represented by their Latin equivalent on the keyboard:
+The following graphemes are represented by their Latin equivalent on the keyboard:

 p ![dazaga p](https://raw.githubusercontent.com/glottotopia/dazaga/gh-pages/imgs/p.png)